Isam-tfares/diarization_pyannote_whisper/ReadMe.md

 ## Notes

-- Ensure that the `model.py` file contains a function `diarize(audio_path)` that handles the diarization process.
+- Ensure that the `model.py` file contains a function `diarize(audio_path, token)` that handles the diarization process.
-- The script requires an audio file as input.
+- The script requires an audio file and an authentication token as input.